escrin/escrin/website/docs/tutorial/first-worker.md

 This is no different from creating a [regular JavaScript Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker).

 For bundling, this tutorial uses `esbuild`.
-Run the following code to create a `bundled-worker.js` that's ready for deployment.
+Run the following code to create a `bundled-worker.js` that is ready for deployment.

 ```sh
 npx --no-install esbuild \